-We're always told that when you choose a real estate agent to work with, you should get word-of-mouth reccomendations from family and friends who have worked with those agents before.
+We’re always told that when you choose a real estate agent to work with, you should get word-of-mouth recommendations from family and friends who have worked with those agents before.
 But, as more data becomes readily available, is the way we choose our REALTORS® changing?

 In an REW.ca poll of 2,244 people in BC conducted February 2017, respondents who had purchased a home in the past seven years said that a high level of neighbourhood or building expertise was the number-one reason for choosing one agent over another – beating out personal recommendations.